Visit Student Services for a comprehensive listing of services or check out some of the highlights listed below.

 Q Placement Test - but you can take the Q Placement Test only once, so preparation is key!

 Q Placement Preparation Tips:

 - become familiar with the list of Q Assessment Topics underlying the questions which may appear on the test;

 - warm up by trying these cool "math readiness" exercises from the U of Saskatchewan.

 Student Services provides general academic advising and program planning.

 Support for students with disabilities

-Check out the Centre for Students with Disabilities for a wide array of information and services to support your success as a student.
+Check out the Centre for Accessible Learning (CAL) (formerly: the Centre for Students with Disabilities) for a wide array of information and services to support your success as a student.